amylour/scoops_pp1/README.md

 ![Colour contrast ratio for buttons](assets/documentation/buttoncontrast.png)

-[Adobe Color](https://color.adobe.com/create/color-contrast-analyzer) provided this fantastic resource for checking how accesible your colours are.
+[Adobe Color](https://color.adobe.com/create/color-contrast-analyzer) provided this fantastic resource for checking how accessible your colours are.
 I submitted my palette to the [Color Blind Safe](https://color.adobe.com/create/color-accessibility) check to find they passed this test also.

 ![Color Blind Safe Check](assets/documentation/cb_safe.png)